-1. Agencies must review the additional time worked by eligible part-time annual salaried employees once a year.
+- 1. Agencies must review the additional time worked by eligible part-time annual salaried employees once a year.
 Employees who work additional time will be credited with personal leave adjustment credit once a year on the personal leave adjustment date.
 The personal leave adjustment date will not change if the employee is not in pay status on that date.
-The first personal leave adjustment date will be May 30, 2005 for the six month period October 1, 2004 through March 31, 2005.
-The personal leave adjustment for the period April 1, 2005 through March 31, 2006 will be credited on May 30, 2006.
-The personal leave adjustment for the period April 1, 2006 through March 31, 2007 will be credited on May 30, 2007.

-2. Agencies must credit eligible employees with personal leave adjustment credits proportional to the number of additional hours worked during the 26 pay periods under review.
+The personal leave adjustment date will be May 30, following the end of each April 1-March 31 fiscal year. - 2.
+Agencies must credit eligible employees with personal leave adjustment credits proportional to the number of additional hours worked during the 26 pay periods under review.
 An employee must have worked a minimum of 13 hours of additional time above the number of hours equated to his/her payroll percentage to earn an additional one-quarter (1/4) hour of personal leave.
 Eligible employees are credited with one-quarter (1/4) hour of personal leave for every 13 hours of additional time worked during the 26 pay periods under review.
 For this purpose, time worked includes time charged to leave credits.